mandeep-rana/colx585_group6/milestone_2/Project_Proposal.md

 For the audio conversion part of the project, the team plan to use XLSR-Wav2Vec2 model.
 For the vector to text part of the project, the team plan to try a any  of LSTM, transformer and seq2seq models with pretrained embeddings like FastText(https://fasttext.cc/docs/en/crawl-vectors.html).

-Update from week 2:
+**Update from week 2:**

 The team members have trained XLSR-Wav2Vec2 models using Estonian and Portuguese data from Mozilla Common Voice.
 Those two languages have a small enough training dataset to be trained within Google Collab.
 The team have also identified a list of resources for pre-trained word embeddings for those two languages, which would be helpful in building the translation task.
 The team is making good progress and constantly sharing results in the slack channel.

-Audio Quality : We have listened to audio quality of few files and there was not any noise issues.
+**Audio Quality :** We have listened to audio quality of few files and there was not any noise issues.

-language model : We will not be using any language model to enhance our model's performace due to time constraint at the end of pipeline
+**language model :** We will not be using any language model to enhance our model's performace due to time constraint at the end of pipeline

-Pre-processing of Transcriptions - We cleaned the data using the regex.
+**Pre-processing of Transcriptions :** We cleaned the data using the regex.

-Base-line model - We will using same intial hyperparameters from the wav2vec2 template to baseline the model and then will fine tune the hyperparmeter to get the target WER range.
+**Base-line model :** We will using same intial hyperparameters from the wav2vec2 template to baseline the model and then will fine tune the hyperparmeter to get the target WER range.

+**Downsampling :** We will make use of the librosa library to downsample the data to 16KHZ

 ##### Previous Works